nuxt-content/studio/playground/docus/content/index.md

 ::u-page-hero
 #title
-Write beautiful docs with this power app
+Write beautiful docs with up

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.